mmirudeea/website/website/tutorial/embassy/index.md

 ![Pico to Pico wiring](assets/pico_wiring.png)

 :::note
-You will be using the Pico W as the second board, unlike the one depicted here.
+You will be using the Pico 2 W as the second board for the lab, unlike the one depicted here.
 :::

 The next step is flashing the firmware to the debugging board.
-Download the [`debugprobe_on_pico2.uf2`](https://github.com/raspberrypi/debugprobe/releases/tag/debugprobe-v2.2.1) file.
-Hold the `BOOTSEL` button down while connecting the board to your PC.
+Download the [`debugprobe_on_pico.uf2`](https://github.com/raspberrypi/debugprobe/releases/tag/debugprobe-v2.2.1) file (or `debugprobe_on_pico2.uf2` if you're using a Pico 2).
+Hold the `BOOTSEL` button down while connecting the board you want to use as a debugger to your PC.
 It should show up as a USB drive named `RPI-RP2`.
 Next, simply copy the `.uf2.` file to the board to flash it.
-You should now be able to use the Pico you just flashed as a debugger for the Pico W.
+You should now be able to use the Pico you just flashed as a debugger for the Pico 2 W.

 :::info
-Only the board you are using as a debugger should be plugged into the USB port on your machine, since the other one is powered through the `VSYS` pin.
+Only the board you are using as a debugger should be plugged into the USB port on your machine, since the other one is powered through the `VSYS` pin and the two Pico's communicate through the debugging interface.
 :::

 ## Building your first Embassy-rs project